John Berry (arts administrator): English National Opera

 In February 2015, ACE placed ENO under special measures.
 This had followed public revelations of disputes between the outgoing chairman of ENO, Martyn Rose, and the ENO board, with unfounded and uncorroborated accusations by Rose that ENO had mismanaged finances under Berry's watch, and the departure of Henriette Götz as executive director in January 2015 after a short period in the post.
 ENO publicly countered Rose's accusation by stating that during Berry's tenure, ENO "turned over an unrestricted surplus of £2.4M."
 Martyn Rose left ENO in January 2015 after only 21 months in his post.
 In July 2015, following the widely acclaimed 2014-2015 season at ENO, Berry stood down as ENO longest serving leader of the company, stating "My work is now done."

 Bolshoi Theater of Russia

 In July 2016 Berry was appointed creative advisor to the Bolshoi Theatre.
 In October 2017, he negotiated a co-production agreement between the Bolshoi and Metropolitan Opera New York for three operas, Lohengrin, Aida and Salome, all featuring Anna Netrebko.
 Other upcoming projects with close collaborators of Berry will include David Alden's 2021 production of Ariodante.

 Simon McBurney's new production of Khovanshchina was due to premiere in June 2022 but was cancelled due to the Russian invasion of Ukraine.
 This was to be Berry's final project with the Bolshoi.

 Opera Ventures

+Berry founded the charity Opera Ventures in March 2017, to create new productions of contemporary opera by living composers.
+The unique operating model means that more than 90% of donations goes directly into productions.